1311arnav/CliniQ_AI_v2/README.md

 2. Open the project in your preferred code editor

+3. Make sure to replace API key to your api key of Gemini-2.0-Flash model It is located in the 'intelligent-diagnosis.js'

-3. Launch the application by opening `Index.html` in a web browser
+4. Launch the application by opening `Index.html` in a web browser

 ## Usage